pzuk/raspberry-pi-camera-viewer-plugins/README.md

 ```
 void pipelineScreenshotMade(in Bitmap bitmap, int camera);
 ```
 Called when screenshot has been made.
-Camera determines camera idenfier see below.
+Camera determines camera identifier see below.

 ### Camera identifiers
 Some methods have “camera” integer attribute.
 In current version of RapsberryPi Camera Viewer (Gstreamer Viewer) this value can be one of: 0,1,2 or 3.
 Index determines number of preview inside Activity.
 Current version can show up to 4 previews on single activity.
 The same plugin can be attached to more than one preview on the same activity, so this variable may help you identify preview source.